Silcue/silcue.github.io/index.md

 ---
 layout: default
+title: Coming Soon
 ---

-# My Website is Coming Soon
+# 🚀 My Website is Launching Soon

-This is a custom GitHub Pages site.
+Stay tuned.
+This site will be updated shortly with awesome content.